mbalabanov/eventradar/README.md

 - Data output

 Additional filters can be added to the calendar presentation.

+## Installation

+Clone the repository and import the DB export from the directory `db-export` into your MySQL database.
+Set the database path and user credentials in `.env`.

+Run `composer install` (an additional `composer update` might be necessary).

+To launch the webshop run `php bin/console server:run` and then follow the instructions in the terminal.

+### User Accounts
+You can register a new user or use the following existing user account:
+- `user@gmail.com` for a regular user
+The account password is `123123`

 ## Concept and Implementation
 This section describes the steps from the concept to the final implementation of __EventRadar__.